inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-The course reads significant literature works from the Hispanic World, ranging in time and place from the Middle Ages in Spain to contemporary Latin America and potentially other Spanish-language countries/regions such as North America, the Philippines, and Equatorial Guinea in the present or past.
+Readings of significant literature works from the Hispanic World, ranging in time and place from the Middle Ages in Spain to contemporary Latin America and potentially other Spanish-language countries/regions such as North America, the Philippines, and Equatorial Guinea in the present or past.
 This literature may include the genres of narrative (short stories and novels), drama (plays), poetry, and essays.
-The course addresses various literary characteristics, styles, and social themes.
+Addresses various literary characteristics, styles, and social themes.

 SPAN 396.
 EXPERIMENTAL COURSE.
 1-5 Credits.